-In FY2020, Malaysia's contribution to the topline of the Group increased to 98.4%, entrenching its position as a key market of Envictus.
-Revenue for this geographical segment fell RM23.0 million or 5.5% from RM416.3 million in FY2019 to RM393.3 million in FY2020.
-This was largely attributable to lower revenue contribution from the Trading and Frozen Food and Food Processing Divisions as a result of the closure of many hotels, restaurants and cafés during the multiple lockdowns by the government and negative impact from the Covid-19 pandemic.
-However, this was partly offset by higher revenue contribution from Food Services Division on the back of the opening of 17 new Texas Chicken stores.
+In FY2021, Malaysia's contribution to the topline of the Group was at 97.3%, a decrease by 5.5%.
+Notwithstanding, Malaysia's position as a key market of Envictus remain firmly entrenched.
+Revenue fell by RM21.6 million from FY2020 as a result of the lower revenues from the Trading and Frozen Food Division, impacted by closures of hotels, restaurants, and cafes resulting from the government's pandemic control measures.
+However, this was partly offset by higher revenue contribution from Food Services Division on the back of the opening of 7 new Texas Chicken stores.

-ASEAN (Excluding Malaysia)
+ASEAN (EXCLUDING MALAYSIA)